Yoweri Museveni: Fourth term (2011–2016)

 In more recent years, infringements on press freedom have increasingly been a central focus.
 According to Human Rights Watch, "Between January and June [2013], a media watchdog organization registered 50 attacks on journalists, despite multiple pledges to respect media freedom."
 During this period, two widely read periodicals, The Daily Monitor and The Red Pepper, were shut down and seized by the government because they published allegations about a "plot to assassinate senior government and military officials who [were] opposed to Ugandan President Yoweri Museveni ... and his plans to hand over power to his son when he retires".

 Another issue of human rights became an issue in early 2014 when Museveni signed an anti-homosexuality bill into law.
 In an interview with CNN, Museveni called homosexuals "disgusting" and said that homosexuality was a learned trait.
 Western leaders, including United States President Obama, condemned the law.

 Museveni has criticized the US's involvement in the Libyan Civil War, and in a UN speech argued that military intervention from African countries produces more stable countries in the long term, which he calls "African solutions for African problems".

 Fifth term (2016–2021)

 2016 election

 The presidential candidates included Museveni and Kizza Besigye, who complained of rigging and violence at polling stations.
 Voting was extended in several locations after reports of people not being allowed to cast their votes.
-According to the Electoral Commission, Museveni was reelected (18 February 2016) with 61 percent of the vote to Besigye's 35 percent.
+According to the Electoral Commission, Museveni was reported again another winner on Monday,22 February 2016 with 60.62% percent of the vote followed by Besigye's 35.61 percent.
 Opposition candidates claimed that the elections were marred by widespread fraud, voting irregularities, the repeated arrest of opposition politicians, and a climate of voter intimidation.